Master of Public Policy Specializations

 - Public Policy and American Politics- The American politics specialization analyzes the dynamic nature of American society and considers the political, economic, and social implications of federal and local policies.
 It includes the development of skills in building consensus among a variety of constituents affected by the new policy initiatives.

 - Public Policy and Economics- The economics specialization examines such policies as urban and global issues, the evaluation of law and public policy, regional and metropolitan growth, and the role of government in a market economy.

-- Public Policy and International Relations- The international relations specialization traces a new role for U.S. leadership including studies in statesmanship; global alliances; and U.S. relations to such areas as Latin America, Asia, Africa, the Middle East, or Eastern Europe.
+- International Relations and National Security- The international relations and national security specialization traces a new role for U.S. leadership including studies in statesmanship; global alliances; and U.S. relations to such areas as Latin America, Asia, Africa, the Middle East, or Eastern Europe.

 - State and Local Policy- The state and local specialization teaches students how regions grow, develop, and can be effectively governed.
 Today, governors, mayors, and other municipal and business leaders are creating many of the most innovative and effective policy initiatives at local levels.

 The International Relations specialty may focus more specifically on one area such as Latin America, the Middle East, or the Pacific Basin depending on interest among the current student cohort.

 Students in good standing (free of probation) may, at their option, choose to double specialize in any two tracks.